ga4gh/catvar-spec/schema/cat-vrs/def/CategoricalVariant.rst

+.. warning:: This data class is at a **draft** maturity level and may change
+    significantly in future releases.
+Maturity levels are described in the :ref:`maturity-model`.

 **Computational Definition**

 A representation of a categorically-defined domain for variation, in which individual contextual variation instances may be members of the domain.

 **Information Model**

-Some CategoricalVariant attributes are inherited from :ref:`gks.core-im:DomainEntity`.
+Some CategoricalVariant attributes are inherited from :ref:`gks-core:DomainEntity`.

 .. list-table::
    :class: clean-wrap